Yandex's Neural Network Helps Study Snow Leopards, Manuls, and Other Rare Animals of Altai

 In some cases, the model indicates several options for what it "sees."
 In the next stage, the neural network will learn to identify specific individual leopards in the images by their appearance.
 This way, scientists will be able to save resources, effort, and more effectively study and conserve snow leopards and other animals.

 Leopards will be recognized by the unique pattern on their fur.
-Also, in the future, the company is thinking about how to add advanced data analysis and visualization to the neural network.
-They will help collect statistics on snow leopards and other inhabitants of the park, build a map of their favorite places, and study their routes using the neural network.
+Also, in the future, the company is considering how to add advanced data analysis and visualization to the neural network.
+They will help collect statistics on snow leopards and other inhabitants of the park, build a map of their favorite places, and study their routes of movement using the neural network.